arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### DIP Switch Configuration

-The Portenta Hat Carrier incorporates a DIP switch, giving users ability to manage the behavior of the board.
+The Portenta Hat Carrier incorporates a DIP switch, giving users the ability to manage the behavior of the board.
 The configuration parameters of this switch differ based on which Portenta board it is paired with.

 ![Portenta Hat Carrier DIP switch](assets/portentaHATcarrier_DIPswitch.png)